walac/walac.github.io/_posts/2016-06-27-taskcluster-worker-macosx-engine.md

 $ ./taskcluster-worker work macosx --logging-level debug
 ```

-The worker connects to the Taskcluster queue, claims and execute the tasks available.
+The worker connects to the Taskcluster queue, claims and executes the available tasks.
-At the time I am writing, all tests but *Firefox UI functional* tests" were green,
+At the time I am writing, all tests but *Firefox UI functional* tests were green,
 running on optimized Firefox OSX builds.
 We intend to land Firefox tests in taskcluster-worker as
 [Tier-2](https://developer.mozilla.org/en-US/docs/Supported_build_configurations) on next quarter,
 running them in parallel with Buildbot.